 Building on the model of your design approach statements, elements of the script such as point of view, environment, and imagery are all parts of the production analysis.
 Reference to works of art, such as we have been exploring in the morgue projects, is also appropriate.
 Citations from reviews or other commentary is useful, however, you must use appropriate MLA style in your citations and bibliography.

-• Four to five pages, page numbers, double spaced, one inch margins, twelve point font, appropriate cover page w/student ID#, appropriate research and/ or citations as needed.
+• Three to four pages, page numbers, double spaced, one inch margins, twelve point font, appropriate cover page w/student ID#, appropriate research and/ or citations as needed.

 • Paper must have a clear introductory paragraph that states the particulars of the production and the main idea of the paper.
 You must also provide a concluding paragraph which “sums up” the observations and arguments of the paper.